 - Justin Levitt, Department of Political Science, University of California, San Diego

-- Peter John Loewen, Assistant Professor of Political Science, University of Toronto-Mississauga
+- Peter John Loewen, Associate Professor of Political Science, University of Toronto-Mississauga

-- Costas Panagopoulos, Associate Professor of Political Science, Fordham University
+- Costas Panagopoulos, Professor of Political Science, Fordham University